UK's Truss sticks by economic plan as her party worries

 Truss said she wouldn't ditch the most unpopular part of her economic package, a decision to scrap the top 45% rate of income tax paid on earnings above 150,000 pounds ($167,000) a year.
 And she wouldn't say whether there will have to be cuts to welfare and public services to pay for lower taxes.

+Asked if the Cabinet as a whole had decided on the cut to the top tax rate, Truss said “no ...
+It was a decision the chancellor made.”

 “I think there has been too much focus in politics on the optics or how things look,” Truss said.
-She said she was confident her policies would get the economy growing by 2.5% a year — a target the U.K. hasn't hit for years.
+She said she was confident her policies would get the economy growing by 2.5% annually — a target the U.K. hasn't hit for years.

 Labour Party economy spokeswoman Rachel Reeves accused the Conservative government of “doing some sort of mad experiment with the U.K. economy” and ignoring “the anxiety and fear” felt by millions of ordinary people.